 Hikers making their way through the Dolomites.
 Photo: Getty.

-• Perfect for: Majestic mountains, delicious pasta
+• Best for: Majestic mountains, delicious pasta

 The spiky peaks, crags and pinnacles of the Dolomites are a UNESCO World Heritage site for multiple reasons.
 There’s history, where trails are named after WWI, passing abandoned bunkers along the way.
 There’s culture: visit the Ladin shepherds in their once isolated villages.
 There’s also diversity in beauty and language.
 Traverse pastel meadows of wildflowers and hear the whispers of different languages inhabiting the Italian Alps.